San Diego Pedestrian Accident Attorneys

 According to the California Highway Patrol's Statewide Integrated Traffic Records System report in 2010, there were 55 fatalities and 888 injuries reported as a result of San Diego pedestrian accidents.
 During that same year, 26 people were killed and 468 others were injured in San Diego pedestrian accidents.

-Pedestrians Most At Risk
+San Diego Pedestrians At Risk

 All pedestrian accidents could have serious consequences.
 However, there are some pedestrians, who are particularly at risk: